Emily Oster, PhD

 Tima Miroshnichenko / Pexels

-Before we dive into the data, you should start by asking whether this is important to you — whether you care about it.
+Before we get into the data, you should start by asking whether this is important to you — whether you care about it.
 The vast majority of kids, even if they eat a very, very limited set of foods, will get enough calories and vitamins.

 For some people, picky eating feels like a problem.
 But getting their kid to not be a picky eater may not be important to everyone.
 You may care that your child is willing to eat some vegetables, but you may not particularly care if they eat different ones.
 There is nothing wrong with a child who eats only broccoli and pasta, as long as that works for your family.